Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-One can therefore estimate these quantities $\widehat{\nu}_{\alpha}$ and $\widehat{\nu}_{\beta}$ using the sample estimates of the quantiles $\widehat{q}_p(x)$.
-Now to obtain the actual parameters estimates $\widehat{\alpha}$ and $\widehat{\beta}$ one must numerically invert the non-linear functions $\nu_{\alpha}$ and $\nu_{\beta}$, this can be done efficiently through a look up table provided for numerous combinations of $\alpha$ and $\beta$ and provided in tabulated form in \citet{McCulloch1986}.} \item{\textbf{Obtain estimates of $\gamma$ given estimates of $\alpha$ and $\beta$:} in \citet{McCulloch1986} a third non-linear function which is explicit in $\gamma$ and implicit in $\alpha$ and $\beta$ is provided in terms of the quantiles as detailed in Equation \ref{Eqn:McCulloch862}.
+We can therefore estimate these quantities $\widehat{\nu}_{\alpha}$ and $\widehat{\nu}_{\beta}$ using the sample estimates of the quantiles $\widehat{x}_{(p)}$.
+Now to obtain the actual parameters estimates $\widehat{\alpha}$ and $\widehat{\beta}$ we numerically invert the non-linear functions $\nu_{\alpha}$ and $\nu_{\beta}$.
+This can be done efficiently through a look up table provided for numerous combinations of $\alpha$ and $\beta$ and provided in tabulated form in \citet{McCulloch1986}.} \item{\textbf{Obtain estimates of $\gamma$ given estimates of $\alpha$ and $\beta$ using quantile matching:} in \citet{McCulloch1986} a third non-linear function which is explicit in $\gamma$ and implicit in $\alpha$ and $\beta$ is provided in terms of the quantiles as detailed in Equation \eqref{Eqn:McCulloch862}.

-an estimate then follows given $\widehat{\alpha}$, $\widehat{\beta}$ and consistent sample quantiles $\widehat{q}_{0.75},\widehat{q}_{0.25}$. } \end{enumerate}
+an estimate then follows given $\widehat{\alpha}$, $\widehat{\beta}$ and consistent sample quantiles $\widehat{x}_{(0.75)},\widehat{x}_{(0.25)}$. } \end{enumerate}